Why WPA-2 Enterprise with certificate-based authentication is essential for securing multi-tenant workspaces

 Cyberattacks in shared spaces are not theoretical.
 There have been cases where bad actors have infiltrated shared networks, intercepting data, and accessing sensitive information by exploiting weak or shared passwords.
 This can result in major financial losses, reputational damage, and even legal liabilities for both tenants and operators.

-WPA-2 Enterprise with RADIUS + 802.1X: The security solution you need
+WPA-2 Enterprise with certificate-based authentication: The security solution you need

 Many WiFi solutions use an approach called WPA-2 (WiFi Protected Access 2).
 This is a security protocol designed to secure and protect access to WiFi networks.
-WPA-2, however, is really designed for home or small office networks – and uses a pre-shared key (a shared password).
+WPA-2, however, is really designed for home or small office networks.
 In other words, WPA-2 is not suitable for multi-tenant workspace environments.

 WPA-2 Enterprise is the more secure, enterprise-grade option.
-WPA-2 Enterprise, when combined with RADIUS (Remote Authentication Dial-In User Service) and 802.1X authentication, provides a highly secure and scalable solution specifically designed for environments like multi-tenant workspaces.
+WPA-2 Enterprise, when combined with RADIUS (Remote Authentication Dial-In User Service), 802.1X and certificate-based authentication, provides a highly secure and scalable solution specifically designed for environments like multi-tenant workspaces.

 Let’s break down what makes this approach different—and far more secure—than common alternatives:

-Why WPA-2 Enterprise is better for multi-tenant workspaces
+Why WPA-2 Enterprise with certificate-based authentication is better for multi-tenant workspaces

 1. Individual authentication with RADIUS + 802.1X